PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

 # Search listing

-The "Search" page enables to configure the shop's search features.
+The "Search" page allows configuring the shop's search features.

 ## Call to action